Stewardship Assessment and Mapping Project

 The STEW-MAP survey is now closed.
 However, if your organization is interested in participating in the next survey or if you have any questions, please reach out to iobrien@tjpdc.org.

-- Natural resource managers, funders, policymakers, civic groups, and members of the public understand where environmental stewards are in a landscape of interest
+- Natural resources managers, civic groups and the public are able to understand where environmental stewards are in the region

 - Helps stewards develop stronger funding proposals